krystofwoldrich/react-native-build-plugin/packages/example-build-plugin/README.md

 # Example Build Plugin

-This is an example of NPM Package which include a Gradle Plugin which can be used in React Native applications builds.
+This is an example of an NPM package that includes a Gradle plugin, which can be used in React Native application builds.

 ## How to add this plugin